jonushzw/shopcart/DesignLog.md

 ### CSS Modules

 - **Reasoning**: Separated CSS Modules to individual components, preventing style conflicts and making the styles easier to maintain.
+    * **search.module.css**: Custom CSS styles to map respective sections of the Searchbar to different styling.
+    * **design.module.css**: Custom CSS styles to map respective sections of the Searchbar to different styling.

 ## Assumptions

 - The design provided in `design.png` was the primary reference for the implementation.
+- Custom CSS can be made, without using outside frameworks
+- Colours were fit as close as possible to design